sybrew/the-seo-framework/readme.txt

 		* The default colors are accessible to people with any type color-vision deficiency, but they may be too harsh on the eyes for some.
 * **Changed:**
 	* The first-time installation notice is now displayed thrice instead of once within a 2-minute timeframe (whichever comes first), whereafter it disappears forever.
+	* Added support for wpForo v2.0 and later, but dropped support for earlier versions.
+		* They had no deprecation route for us to follow, plus we cannot support both versions indefinitely.
+We also have no data on how many users use the latest version of TSF with wpForo v1.x.
 * **Fixed:**
 	* When a pagination overflow is requested for the paginated static frontpage, TSF now properly detects WordPress's intention (it provides the last page instead of the first).
 	* When stripping tags, elements with that start with exactly the same text as others won't be preemptively closed.
 Listing all faults: